AkashkumarCodes/Forms/README.md

 Welcome to the [Project Name] repository!
 This project consists of two HTML pages and two PHP scripts, designed for [briefly describe the purpose of the project].
 Whether you're a developer, contributor, or just curious, you'll find all the information you need to get started and contribute to this project right here.

+## Getting Started

+Before you start using the User Login Script, make sure you have the following prerequisites:

+- PHP installed on your web server.
+- A MySQL database for storing user login information.
+- An HTML login form that submits data to the User Login Script.

 ## Table of Contents

 - [Introduction](Login and Signup Form)